What is the lived experience podcast, and what is it about?

 Even looking back now, it's very hard to reconcile what I experienced due to her mental illness and what other children similar to me would have as well.

-I don't want anyone sympathy however, I want I do want is change in the mental health system on how children are treated when a parent has a mental illness.
+I don't want anyone's sympathy.
+However, I want I do want a change in the mental health system regarding how children are treated when a parent has a mental illness.

 Resulting in what I now know to be significant childhood trauma.